OK Computer: Influence

+Later releases

-Radiohead left EMI, the parent company of Parlophone, in 2007 after failed contract negotiations.
-EMI retained the copyright to Radiohead's back catalogue of material recorded while signed to the label.
-After a period of being out of print on vinyl, OK Computer was reissued as a double LP EMI on 19 August 2008 as part of the "From the Capitol Vaults" series, along with other Radiohead albums.
-OK Computer became the tenth-bestselling vinyl record of 2008, selling almost 10,000 copies.
-The reissue was connected in the press to a general climb in vinyl sales and cultural appreciation of records as a format.
+Radiohead's record contract with EMI, the parent company of Parlophone, ended in 2003.
+EMI retained the rights to Radiohead's material recorded under their contract, including OK Computer.
+In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI.
+On 19 August 2008, EMI reissued OK Computer as a double LP as part of the "From the Capitol Vaults" series, along with other Radiohead albums.
+It became the tenth-bestselling vinyl record of 2008, selling almost 10,000 copies.
+The reissue was connected in the press to the resurgence of interest in vinyl in the early 21st century.
+In 2016, Yorke auctioned off a copy of William Blake's Songs of Innocence and of Experience, containing a draft of the "Airbag" lyrics and his own annotations, with proceeds going to Oxfam.

 2009 "Collector's Edition" reissue

-EMI reissued OK Computer again on 24 March 2009, alongside Pablo Honey and The Bends, without Radiohead's involvement.
-The reissue came in two editions: a 2-CD "Collector's Edition" and a 2-CD, 1-DVD "Special Collector's Edition".
-The first disc contains the original studio album, the second disc contains B-sides collected from OK Computer singles and live recording sessions, and the DVD contains a collection of music videos and a live television performance.
-All the material on the reissue had been previously released and the music was not remastered.
+On 24 March 2009, EMI reissued OK Computer as an expanded "Collector's Edition", alongside Pablo Honey and The Bends, without Radiohead's involvement.
+The reissue was released in a 2-CD edition and an expanded 2-CD, 1-DVD edition.
+The first disc contains the original album, the second disc contains B-sides collected from OK Computer singles and live recording sessions, and the DVD contains a collection of music videos and a live television performance.
+All the material had been previously released and the music was not remastered.

-Press reaction to the reissue expressed concern that EMI was exploiting Radiohead's back catalogue.
-Larry Fitzmaurice of Spin accused EMI of planning to "issue and reissue [Radiohead's] discography until the cash stops rolling in".
-Pitchforks Ryan Dombal said it was "hard to look at these reissues as anything other than a cash-grab for EMI/Capitol—an old media company that got dumped by their most forward-thinking band."
-Daniel Kreps of Rolling Stone defended the release, saying: "While it's easy to accuse Capitol of milking the cash cow once again, these sets are pretty comprehensive."

-The reissue was critically well received, although reception was mixed about the supplemental material.
-Reviews in AllMusic, Uncut, Q, Rolling Stone, Paste and PopMatters praised the supplemental material, but with reservations.
-A review written by Scott Plagenhoef for Pitchfork awarded the reissue a perfect score, arguing that it was worth buying for fans who did not already own the rare material.
-Plagenhoef said, "That the band had nothing to do with these is beside the point: this is the final word on these records, if for no other reason that the Beatles' September 9 remaster campaign is, arguably, the end of the CD era."
+AllMusic, Uncut, Q, Rolling Stone, Paste and PopMatters praised the supplemental material, but with reservations.
+Scott Plagenhoef of Pitchfork awarded the reissue a perfect score, arguing that it was worth buying for fans who did not already own the extra material.
+Plagenhoef said: "That the band had nothing to do with these is beside the point: this is the final word on these records, if for no other reason that the Beatles' September 9 remaster campaign is, arguably, the end of the CD era."
 The A.V.
-Club writer Josh Modell praised the bonus disc and DVD, and said the album was "the perfect synthesis of Radiohead's seemingly conflicted impulses".
+Club writer Josh Modell praised the bonus disc and DVD, and said OK Computer was "the perfect synthesis of Radiohead's seemingly conflicted impulses".

-Radiohead Box Set and XL reissues
+XL reissues

-In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI, including The Bends.
-In April 2016, XL Recordings acquired Radiohead's back catalogue.
-The EMI reissues, released without Radiohead's approval, were removed from streaming services.
-In May 2016, XL reissued Radiohead's back catalogue on vinyl, including OK Computer.